 Payments may be made by mail, in our "drop boxes", online (see below), or in person at our office located at 3570 Airline Highway.
-Payments may also be made by phone using a credit card by calling 831-637-4670 and finally, payments may be made electronically by signing up for our free "In-House Auto Pay" service (the application is available on our website at www.sscwd.org.)
+Payments may also be made by phone using a credit card by calling 831-637-4670 and finally, payments may be made electronically by signing up for our free "In-House Auto Pay" service or our free in house "Recurring Credit Card" payment service (the applications are available on our website at www.sscwd.org.)